Jenna-Gr/Gender-Wage-Gap-App/README.md

   > Utilizing self-reported data, compare average salaries among SEs with similar experience levels.

 ## Installation ##
- > Fork and clone the repository
+ 1. Fork and clone the repository
- > Navigate to the repository in your terminal
+ 1. Navigate to the repository in your terminal

         npm install

- > To initialize the database:
+ 1. To initialize the database:
-    * Access Mongo Shell
+     * Access Mongo Shell, then

            use compensation

      * In regular terminal:

            cd database
            node dataScrubber.js

- > To start the app:
+ 1. To start the app:

         npm run build
         npm run start

- > Navigate to localhost 3000 on your web browser.
+ 1. Navigate to localhost 3000 on your web browser.